-The key to tranquillity lies within developing a sense of familiarity for the listener, which usually comes down to maintaining a steady rhythm.
-This style is often found in meditation music where percussion is sparse, with accents from gongs, bass drums, and chimes or in some cases no percussion at all.
-Enya’s Watermark is a great example of this.
+The key to tranquillity lies in developing a sense of familiarity or stability for the listener, which usually comes down to maintaining a steady rhythm.
+This style is often found in meditation music where percussion is sparse, and the music is accented with gongs, bass drums, chimes or, in some cases, no percussion at all.
+Enya’s “Watermark” is an excellent example of this.

-Studies have revealed the effectiveness of using 60-80 bpm tempo songs to simulate the average person’s resting heart rate.
-A study from Hong Kong found that using songs within these specific tempos yielded better sleep in the elderly.
-Establishing a steady tempo within this range is a great strategy to achieve a state of calm within the listener.
+Studies have shown that using a tempo in the 60-80 bpm range effectively simulates the average person’s resting heart rate.
+A study found that listening to songs in this specific range also yielded better sleep in elderly listeners.
+As such, establishing a steady tempo within this range is a great starting point when trying to achieve a state of calm for your listener.

 Tip 2: Consonant harmony

-The second method of achieving calmness in music revolves around the use of consonant harmony and avoiding dissonance.
-Dissonance refers to any interval of notes that causes tension in music and desires to be pushed toward a resolution.
-Consonance, on the other hand, is when the music feels at rest.
-By allowing the music to remain static, a creator is able to lull the listener into a sense of security, and by extension decreasing stress and tension.
+The second method of achieving calm in your music is by using consonant harmony and avoiding dissonance.
+Dissonance refers to any interval of notes that causes tension in your music and usually demands some sort of musical resolution.
+Consonance, on the other hand, is when the music feels “at rest”.
+By allowing the music to remain static, a creator can lull the listener into a sense of security and, by extension, decrease stress and tension.

-There are a few ways to achieve this state of rest, the simplest being to remain on the tonic, or root note, of any given key.
-Doing so prevents the music from being pushed forward and having too much drive.
-A similar method is often found in meditation music where chords are shifted only using slight variances, such as from C to Am, where only one note changes and the tonality of the root is kept to a certain degree.
+One of the simplest ways to create this sense of rest is to remain on the tonic (or root note) of any given key.
+Doing so prevents the music from being propelled forward or having too much drive.
+A similar method is often found in meditation music where there are only the slightest variances between chords, such as from C to Am, where only one note changes and the tonality of the root is kept to a certain degree.

-The same effect can also be achieved by harmonic rhythm, the rate at which chords change.
-By holding a chord progression for extended periods of time, the ear becomes adjusted to the particular sound and harmony, refocusing to it as the key center.
-This effect can be heard in Radiohead’s Creep, whose verse offers its own version of surrealism and calm.
+The same effect can also be achieved through harmonic rhythm, the rate at which chords change.
+Holding a chord progression for an extended period allows the ear to adjust to the particular sound and harmony, and refocuses it on this centre.
+This effect can be heard in Radiohead’s “Creep”, a song that features a verse that is a perfect example of surrealism and calm.